 Let your Apple Watch and paired iPhone set your time zone automatically

-GPS relies on information from your device’s date and time settings including time zone.
+GPS relies on information from your device’s date and time settings, including the time zone.

 So it’s important to make sure that you’ve set the date, time, and time zone correctly.